GoogleContainerTools/kpt-functions-sdk/docs/user_guide.md

 gcloud container clusters get-credentials $USER-1-14-alpha --zone us-central1-a --project <PROJECT>
 ```

-## Developing kpt functions

-`create-kpt-functions` is the CLI for generating and interacting with NPM packages containing kpt functions.
-The CLI
-takes care of all the scaffolding, so the user can focus on developing the business-logic.

 ### Create a NPM package

+`create-kpt-functions` NPM package is the CLI for creating and managing NPM packages containing one or more KPT functions.

 To start a new NPM package, run the following and follow the instructions and prompts: